 Have you ever been at home, trying to relax or concentrate, only to be interrupted by the sounds of traffic, neighbors chatting, children playing, or dogs barking coming from outside?
-If so, you might have wondered, “Why am I hearing sounds outside my house?”.
-Hearing outside noises in your house can be frustrating, especially when all you want is some peace and quiet.
-Several factors can make outside noises audible inside your home.
+You may find yourself asking, “Why am I hearing noises in my house, even when it seems quiet outside?”

 Why Can I Hear Outside Noises in My House?